top of page

 Connecting the fuse box to your MPPT is technically optional.
 You could run the fuse box directly from the bus bars.
 However there are two benefits of running the fuse box from the MPPT:

 Most people will also wire up a 12V switch board after the fuse box before running the wiring out to the individual appliances.
 This allows you to turn individual appliances on and off.
-In my opinion it’s a must!
-We will look at how to wire one in a later chapter.
+Read about how to do this here.

 12V switch panel

-Many solar charge controllers do not need independent grounding - it is enough that the common negative bus bar in the system is grounded.
-It is best to check the manufacturer’s guidelines for more information on your model.
-For instance, only the 20A Victron MPPT needs grounding.
+Many solar charge controllers do not need independent grounding as long as the common negative busbar in the system is grounded.
+Check the manufacturer’s guidelines for more information on your model.

-1. First attach metal brackets to the campervan solar panels.
-The Renogy campervan solar panel kit comes with a Z-bracket mounting system, which allows an Inch of room underneath for airflow to increase the efficiency of the panels.
+1. First, attach metal brackets to the campervan solar panels.
+Renogy and Victron campervan solar panel kit come with a Z-bracket mounting system, which allows an inch of room underneath for airflow to increase the efficiency of the panels.

 2. Bring the bracket-mounted solar panels up onto the roof of your van and mark with a pen where you need to drill into the van.